 Oliver School was built in 1910 and officially opened in March of 1911.
 The solid brick school was viewed as quite a modern wonder with classrooms that could accommodate fifty students.
 It had electric lights, indoor toilets, a miniature rifle range and a heating/ventilation system that was truly unique for its time.
 The total cost of construction was $100,000 which was a considerable amount of money in 1910.
 The west annex was built in 1928 to accommodate the growing population, and the gym added in 1958.
 Oliver currently has the proud status of being a Heritage B site of which we are very proud.

-Oliver School serves students from kindergarten through grade six in the Oliver Elementary Program and the Nellie McClung Girls’ Junior High Program provides programming for girls in grades seven, eight and nine.
+Oliver School serves students from kindergarten through grade six in the Oliver Regular Elementary Program, French Immersion program for Kindergarten, Grade 1, Grade 2 and the Nellie McClung Girls’ Junior High Program provides programming for girls in grades seven, eight and nine.
 It is our hope that you will find our website both user friendly, informative and enjoyable, whether you are part of our elementary program or our unique Junior High.
 Should you have any questions regarding our policies or practices, please feel free to contact your child’s teacher or the school administration.